Use our Simple ROI Calculator to see how much.

 With our data input, we can simply hit ‘Calculate’ and view the report:

-This facility can expect to save over $280k per year, with a simple Return on Investment (ROI) of just over three years.
+The table on the right shows that this facility can expect to save more than $2 Million over ten years ($200k per year on average) with a Return on Investment (ROI) of less than four years.
 When you factor in the Full expensing for clean energy equipment incentive available from the federal government that includes CHP, the business case becomes even better.

 You can trust T&T Power Group for all of your CHP needs

 As Siemen's Canadian Distributor for gas engines, we have all the necessary capabilities to design, supply and service your cogeneration system.

 Ready to invest in a CHP system for your small or medium business, or want to learn more about how CHP can help you save big?
 We’re here to help.
 Contact our team of power generation experts today to get started.